Autoferry/autoferry.github.io/_posts/2020-04-11-factortracking.md

 * We don't know for sure whether the in-built optimization methods in factor graph libraries are sufficient for a highly non-linear problem such as bearing-only tracking.
 These are typically variations of Gauss-Newton or Levenberg-Marquardt, which do not take the full Hessian into account.
 * Bearing-only tracking will inevitably suffer from lack of observability in many real-life scenarios.
 This can be addressed by integrating bearing-only tracking in a larger multi-sensor tracking system which also involves active sensors such as radar and lidar.
 It can also be addressed by investigating bearing-only tracking as a limit case of passive tracking with georeferencing ([Helgesen et al. 2020]).
 In both cases, a challenge arises because the methods hitherto used for multi-sensor tracking and georeferencing in the milliAmpere ecosystem are purely filter-based.

+## Autoferry

+The candidate will be associated with the [AUTOFERRY] project, which is about the concept of small autonomous passenger ferries in urban areas as a more flexible and environmentally-friendly alternative to bridges or manned ferries.
+In 2017, the autonomous ferry prototype milliAmpere was launched.
+In 2021 it was accompanied by the larger and more advanced autonomous ferry milliAmpere 2.

 ## Contact
 Supervisors [Edmund F. Brekke](http://www.ntnu.no/ansatte/edmundfo) and [Øystein K. Helgesen](https://www.ntnu.no/ansatte/oystein.k.helgesen)